PTF Impacts

 Provost's Teaching Fellows have made lasting impacts in their departments, colleges and schools, all of the University of Texas, and even the broader scholarship of teaching and learning.
 Through both individual initiatives and university-wide programs, PTFs continue to serve as catalysts for positive change and further our campus culture of teaching and learning.

-Dr. Berkin Dortdivanlioglu and I (Krishna Kumar) received a grant from the Cockrell School of Engineering to use AI for persoanlized tutors in our introduction to programming course.
-We have since built a personalized tutor for this course and is available for student privately.
-We are in the process of making the tutor public through TACC
+Alongside Dr. Berkin Dortdivanlioglu, PTF Krishna Kumar received a grant from the Cockrell School of Engineering to use AI for personalized tutors in their introduction to programming course.
+They have since built a personalized tutor for this course, which is available for students privately.
+They are now in the process of making the tutor public through the Texas Advanced Computing Center (TACC).

-Teaching Climate Change Canvas Module
+Teaching Climate Change (Canvas Module)

-A campus-wide faculty learning community constructed a canvas sandbox website where we could share materials related to climate change, with annotations, with the broader UT community.
-We collected our groups materials, and tried to organize them in a useful way.
-This includes lectures, activities, quizzes, projects, pre/post tests, etc. We organize both by learning objective, and by course.
-Our website is now live.
-A publication on pre/post survey results is being prepared.
+As part of Steve Finkelstein's PTF Initiative, a campus-wide faculty learning community constructed a canvas sandbox website where they could share materials related to climate change, with annotations, with the broader UT community.
+They collected the group's materials, and then tried to organize them in a useful way.
+The materials include lectures, activities, quizzes, projects, pre/post tests, etc., and are organized both by learning objective and by course.
+The website is now live, and a publication on pre/post survey results is being prepared.

 Teaching Tips 2023-2024